 “People diagnosed with thalassemia major produce abnormally low quantities of hemoglobin.
-There are varying degrees of the disorder, and milder cases do not require blood transfusions,” says Washington University hematologist/oncologist Shalini Shenoy, MD, director of the St. Louis Children’s Hospital Bone Marrow Transplant Program and interim director of the division.
+There are varying degrees of the disorder, and milder cases do not require blood transfusions,” says Washington University hematologist/oncologist Shalini Shenoy, MD, director of the St. Louis Children’s Hospital Pediatric Stem Cell Transplant and Cellular Therapy Program and interim director of the division.
 “Unfortunately, Averie had the most severe form of the disorder and her hemoglobin levels would have dropped to 4 – 6 grams without transfusions and impeded her growth, development and activity.
 In children, the normal range for hemoglobin is 11 – 13 grams.”

 Initially, Averie needed blood transfusions about every six weeks.
 Almost immediately after joining her new family, however, that need increased to every four weeks.
 Frequent blood transfusions over an extended period of time result in an iron overload.
 Although chronic use of medications can help reduce iron levels, it is not 100 percent efficient and patients with beta thalassemia major often develop heart and liver failure, and have shortened lifespans.